votingworks/vxsuite/frontends/bsd/README.md

-To set the election configuration you will either need to scan a smartcard (you can use the mockCardReader script in [services/smartcards](../../services/smartcards) for this), load an election.json file, or load a ballot export zip file from [election-manager](../election-manager).
-You should load a ballot export zip if you intend to test hand-marked paper ballots (HMPBs).
+To set the election configuration you will either need to scan a smartcard (you can use the mockCardReader script in [services/smartcards](../../services/smartcards) for this), load an election.json file, or load a ballot package from [election-manager](../election-manager).
+You should load a ballot package if you intend to test hand-marked paper ballots (HMPBs).

 To display a batch of scanned ballots use the `MOCK_SCANNER_FILES` environment variable set as described in [`services/scan`](../../services/scan).